Bill Walton: MVP campaign and holdout (1977–1979)

 The following season, the 1977–78 Trail Blazers won 50 of their first 60 games, as Walton averaged 18.9 points, 13.2 rebounds, 5.0 assists, and 2.5 blocks in 58 games.
 Walton then suffered a broken foot, ending his regular season.
 During this time, he befriended the controversial writer Jack Scott, who wrote and published a book about him in 1978.
 Walton nonetheless won the 1978 NBA Most Valuable Player award and the Sporting News NBA MVP, as well.
 Walton played in his only NBA All-Star Game in 1978 and was named to both the NBA's First All-Defensive Team and the All-NBA First Team.

-Portland finished the regular season 58–24 and Walton returned for the 1978 NBA playoffs.
-He was injured and lost for the remainder of the playoffs in the second game of the first-round series against the Seattle SuperSonics.
+Portland finished the regular season 58–24, and Walton returned for the 1978 NBA playoffs.
+He was injured in the second game of their Western Conference Semifinal series against the Seattle SuperSonics, and was lost for the remainder of the playoffs.
 After having received a painkilling injection to play, X-rays taken after Game 2 revealed the navicular bone below Walton's left ankle was broken.
 Portland lost the series to Seattle in six games.
 Walton would never play for the Trail Blazers again.

 During the off-season, Walton demanded to be traded, citing unethical and incompetent treatment of his and other players' injuries by the Blazers' front office.
 He did not get his wish and sat out the entire 1979 season in protest.
 Walton eventually signed with the San Diego Clippers when he became a free agent in 1979.

 In five seasons with Portland, Walton played in 209 games, averaging a double-double of 17.1 points and 13.5 rebounds, with 4.4 assists and 2.6 blocks.